beeware/batavia/docs/internals/contributing.rst

     $ cd batavia-dev
     $ git clone git@github.com:<your github username>/batavia.git

-Batavia now requires a copy of Ouroboros (the Python standard library, written in Python) to build, so we also need to clone that.
+Batavia requires a copy of Ouroboros (the Python standard library, written in Python) to build, so we also need to clone that.

 .. code-block:: bash